She's with Me: Chart performance

 "She's with Me" debuted at number 100 on the Canadian Hot 100 chart dated June 27, 2015.
 It reached a peak position of 70 on the chart dated August 1, 2015.
 The song spent 20 weeks on the Canada Country chart and reached a peak of 6 on the chart dated August 15, 2015.
 This earned the group their third consecutive top 10 single.
 In September 2016, the single was certified Gold by Music Canada for sales of over 50,000 copies and in November 2018 the song was certified Platinum.
-Since its American release, the song has peaked at number eight on the Country Airplay chart, their highest-charting single to date.
+Since its American release, the song has peaked at number seven on the Country Airplay chart, their highest-charting single to date.
 It has also peaked at number 12 on the Hot Country Songs chart and at number 79 on the Hot 100.
 This earned the group their first entry on the latter, after bubbling under the chart with "Make You Mine".